 Let’s face it, practically every image that is used for marketing purposes is edited in an effort to tantalize our senses and manipulate us into making a decision to purchase one product over another based upon our interpretation of the visual perfection of the product being advertised.
 So it’s not really that surprising for an online diamond company like Adiamor Diamonds to resort to the same tactics used to enhance the look of models featured in fashion magazines to promote Adiamor Affinity Diamonds.

-In fact it might be more surprising if Adiamor Diamonds did not edit this image to exhibit a perfect pattern of hearts and arrows exhibited by Adiamor Affinity Diamonds… Imagine the loss in sales that such “Truth in Advertising” might result in when online shoppers such as yourself are bouncing around web sites comparing the Hearts and Arrows image quality of diamonds being offered by other vendors of Hearts and Arrows quality diamonds like Brian Gavin, Crafted by Infinity, James Allen True Hearts and Victor Canera.
+In fact it might be more surprising if Adiamor Diamonds did not edit this image to exhibit a perfect pattern of hearts and arrows exhibited by Adiamor Affinity Diamonds… Imagine the loss in sales that such “Truth in Advertising” might result in when online shoppers such as yourself are bouncing around web sites comparing the Hearts and Arrows image quality of diamonds being offered by other vendors of Hearts and Arrows quality diamonds like Brian Gavin, James Allen True Hearts and Victor Canera.
 In truth without actually being able to compare the diamonds side-by-side and see them for yourself through a Hearts and Arrows Scope, the only thing you have to go on is the cut quality of the diamonds as represented by those images.